FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/01-Tenant-and-Identity/README.md

 > - Microsoft Entra ID tenants
 > - Tenant isolation
 > - Tenant ID
-> - Tenant and subscription relationship
+> - Tenant domains
 > - Identity concepts
 > - Authentication versus authorization
-> - Trust relationship between tenant and subscriptions
+> - Trust relationship between Microsoft Entra ID and Azure subscriptions
 > - Azure RBAC relationship
 > - Administrative boundaries
+> - Root Management Group access elevation

 ---

 ## Key Takeaways

 - A tenant is an isolated Microsoft Entra ID directory.
-- Every tenant has a unique Tenant ID.
+- Every tenant has a globally unique Tenant ID.
-- A tenant stores identities and security configuration.
+- A tenant stores identities, security settings, and authentication policies.
 - Multiple Azure subscriptions can belong to one tenant.
-- Every Azure subscription belongs to only one tenant.
+- Every Azure subscription belongs to only one tenant at a time.
 - Microsoft Entra ID authenticates identities.
 - Azure RBAC authorizes authenticated identities.
 - Microsoft Entra ID administrative roles are different from Azure RBAC roles.
+- Microsoft documentation may use the terms **tenant** and **directory** interchangeably.
+- Tenant isolation is one of the fundamental security boundaries in Microsoft Azure.

 ---